Social Media has amazing benefits for academics and researchers

 No tech expertise needed

-Learn new skills like content planning, scheduling, and design over 10 weeks.
+Learn skills like content planning, scheduling, and design in these 10 inspiring lessons.

 Whether you post once a month or are on social media daily, this course is for you.